-Alter teaches courses on International Law and International Relations, International Organizations, International Relations Theory, International Courts and Tribunals, and Ethics in International Affairs at both the graduate and undergraduate levels.
+Alter teaches courses on International Law and International Relations, Global Capitalism and Law, International Organizations, International Relations Theory, International Courts and Tribunals, and Ethics in International Affairs at both the graduate and undergraduate levels.
 She also participates in research training through the iCourts Center of Excellence, at the University of Copenhagen Faculty of Law.

 Karen J. Alter is an expert in international relations and international law.
 She is the author or editor of six books and over fifty articles and book chapters.
 Her interests span international relations, multilateralism, the law and politics of international courts, international regime complexity, global ethics and global capitalism and law.